incoming-inc/android-template-app/advertising.md

 layout: default
 ---

 Advertising SDK support is available in version 1.3.X and above of the Push Video SDK.
+Version 1.6.X of thee Push Video SDK and above support interstitial/post-roll advertisements and pre-roll advertisements.
+Older versions only support pre-roll advertisements.

 The Push Video SDK provides an adapter class ([PushVideoAdManager](http://incoming-inc.github.io/android-template-app/apidocs-1.4/com/incoming/pvnsdk/PushVideoAdManager.html)) that is implemented for a specific third-party advertising SDK.